Museums closed for the winter; open by appointment only.

 East School

 Pike County Historical Society Museum.
 This museum is full of Pike County artifacts.
+Learn more about the history of the building here.
+See current news and displays here.

 We are also on Facebook and Instagram.